Peaceful summer walks at Cotehele

 Views at Cotehele

 Cotehele is famous for its views of the river Tamar and the Tamar Valley.
-A staff favourite is the view of the river and the Calstock viaduct from the bench over-looking the water just up the path from Chapel-in-the-Wood; or on a clear day you might want to climb to the top of the Prospect Tower you can see 20 kilometres in every direction taking in Plymouth Sound, Dartmoor, and Kit Hill.
+A staff favourite is the view of the river and the Calstock viaduct from the bench over-looking the water just up the path from Chapel-in-the-Wood.
+You can walk along the path by the river from here to Calstock too.

 Pop into reception to find out about more walks in the woodlands and across Cotehele estate.